 Total estimated benefit: $197,700 annually

-Where This Gets Really Interesting
+Where It Gets Interesting

+Now imagine you're not just running a standalone macro tracking program.
+Six months of consistent logging changes everything.
 An employee logs their food consistently for six months.
 They're hitting their macro targets, their A1C is dropping, their energy is better.
 They've earned $300 in FSA Store credits and $200 in retirement contributions just by doing something that's making them healthier.

 Now your AI-powered benefits platform has data nobody else has: